We recently helped facilitate the sale of a client’s business for twice its assessed value – a value we had

 (As always, we’ve anonymised some details about the businesses mentioned to protect all parties’ privacy.)

-This client owned a Sydney-based engineering firm servicing commercial and corporate clients.
+This client owned an engineering firm servicing commercial and corporate clients.

 The business had been formed by two partners who ran it successfully for 20 years.

 We initially met these business owners about six years ago, when they were engaged in protracted and difficult negotiations to end their partnership.